 • Venetoclax, which works by blocking the action of a protein called BCL2.
 This protein helps keep CLL cells alive.
 Venetoclax can be given on its own or with:

 Treatment can include stem cell transplant, but age or medical conditions prevent this for most people.
 Some people have CLL that does not respond to (known as ‘refractory’ CLL) or comes back after (known as ‘relapsed’ CLL) treatment with standard medicines.
 More treatments for people with CLL are needed when previous treatment has not worked.
 Mosunetuzumab is a type of immunotherapy.
 Mosunetuzumab attaches to a marker on some types of CLL cells and another marker on cancer-killing immune cells called T cells.
 This brings the CLL cells closer to T cells.
-Mosunetuzumab is an experimental drug – this means health authorities have not approved mosunetuzumab on its own or in combination with other treatments for treating CLL, but mosunetuzumab has been approved to treat a cancer called follicular lymphoma.
+Mosunetuzumab is an experimental drug – this means health authorities have not approved mosunetuzumab on its own or in combination with other treatments for treating CLL, but mosunetuzumab has been approved to treat follicular lymphoma.

 2. How does the BO43243 clinical trial work?

 The clinical trial doctor will see participants at least every 3 weeks.
-These hospital visits will include checks to see how the participant responds to the treatment and any side effects they may have.
+These hospital visits will include checks to see how the participant responds to the treatment and any unwanted effects they may have.
 Participants will also be seen 1 month after the last dose of clinical trial treatment is given.
 Then, they will be followed up for as long as they agree to it, about every 3 months for 2 years, then every 6 months.
-The total time in the clinical trial could be more than 3 years depending on the response to treatment.
+The total time of participation in the clinical trial could be more than 3 years depending on the response to treatment.
 Participants can stop trial treatment and leave the clinical trial at any time.

 3. What are the main endpoints of the BO43243 clinical trial?